 Please also inform us of any treatment of any similar injury or pains prior to the incident.
 The insurance company will most likely discover any past medical records.
-It will help your case if you advise us about those treatments before the insurance company does.
+It will help your case if you advise us about those treatments before the insurance company does so that we can be aware of any and all forms of prior treatment, surgeries, and injuries that you may have undergone.